AgriLife Extension Wildlife & FisheriesTeaching, Research, Extension and Service

 Birding with Texas A&M AgriLife Extension

 The goal of Birding with Texas A&M AgriLife Extension Service is to connect people to the land through the experience of birding, thus fostering an interest in conservation of natural resources.
-Our programs including learning to bird for youth and adults, backyard bird habitat management, and birding experiences.
-Our feature birding experience is Birding the Border, based in Val Verde County, Texas.
+Our programs including learning to bird for youth and adults, backyard bird habitat management, and birding experiences such as Learn to Bird and Birding the Border.

 A program for new and beginning birders to take their skills to the next level!
-Join us in beautiful Val Verde County for a weekend of birding led by a professional guide, great volunteers, and AgriLife Extension faculty.
-Held October 23-25, space is limited.
+Join us to learn everything you need to get started birding, with lessons led by a professional guide, great volunteers, and AgriLife Extension faculty.
+2021 dates and locations will be announced soon!

 A free, online workshop for Texas science and ag teachers grades 7-12 to learn about bird identification, sustainable agriculture, and habitat management, and how these relate to one another.
-Held July 27-31, space is limited.
+Stay tuned for 2021 dates and details!

 Due to COVID-19, we had to cancel Birding the Border 2020.
 We were so bummed, but we still connected birders with landowners, scientists, and conservationists – click the logo to access the archived Virtual Birding Seminars!